dharamaraob/mysql/README.md

 Write a Script file </br>
-Script has to create the Database </br>
-and Table </br>
+Script has to create the Database </br> ( Here I have taken mysql ) and Table </br>
 and Instert data into it. </br>
 One approach would be, i would be creating a docker container and adding a docker-entrypoint.sh </br>